 03. Generation Guard Basal Thermometer

-If you are looking for a basal body thermometer for the money, this might be it.
+If you are looking for a basal body temperature thermometer for the money, this might be it.

 It allows you to take your basal temperature with confidence.
 It is a highly sensitive thermometer with readings in Fahrenheit up to 1/100 of a degree.